Religion in Tajikistan: Recent developments

 After the Soviet era, the Tajik government closed hundreds of unregistered mosques, drawing locals to believe that the crackdown is actually against the religion of Islam.
 According to reports, some mosques have been destroyed while others have been converted into beauty parlors.
 Some have speculated that the crackdown is a result of governmental concerns of Mosques being "unsafe," or that the Imams may not act "responsible".

 In 2009, the Assembly of Representatives attempted to make the Hanafi school of Sunni Islam the official religion in Tajikistan, but this measure failed.
 Tajikistan also marked 2009 as the year to commemorate the Sunni Muslim jurist Abu Hanifa, as the nation hosted an international symposium that drew scientific and religious leaders.
 The construction of one of the largest mosques in the world, funded by Qatar, was announced in October 2009.
 The mosque is planned to be built in Dushanbe and construction is said to be completed by 2014.
 In 2010, Tajikistan hosted a session of the Organisation of the Islamic Conference with delegations from 56 members states gathering at Dushanbe.

 In April 2020 as a part of efforts to prevent a coronavirus pandemic in Tajikistan, although there were no confirmed cases in Tajikistan, President Rahmon urged Muslims in the country to forego fasting for Ramadan saying that fasting would make people more susceptible to infectious disease.

 Christianity

-The next largest religious community is presumably Russian Orthodox, the historical faith of many Ukrainians as well as Russians.
+The next largest religious community is Russian Orthodox as practiced by the Russian minorities of Tajikistan.
 A cathedral in Dushanbe, St. Nicholas, serves the Orthodox community.
 By the end of the Soviet era, Tajikistan also was home to small numbers of people belonging to other Christian denominations, including Roman Catholics (originally most of them were from German origins, but also Tajiks), Seventh-Day Adventists, and Baptists.
 There also was a small Armenian minority, most of whose members belonged historically to the Armenian Apostolic (Gregorian) Church.